Current Haymarket Town Council took office July 1, 2018, and will sit through June 30, 2020.

 Have an Organization Assessment done to ensure that we are serving our Residents to the very best of our ability and providing the best quality services at a minimum cost.
-Smart growth is vital and I will continue to promote and work with businesses to establish a business friendly walking Town and community where residents can work, shop, and play.
+Smart growth is vital and I will continue to promote and work with businesses to establish a business-friendly walking Town and community where residents can work, shop, and play.
 Establish a Police Department that can professionally and ethically serve our Town.

-Joe Pasanello, Vice Mayor
+Susan Edwards, Vice Mayor

 Susan and her husband Todd along with two children moved to Haymarket in 1996.
 She has always been involved in the community including being active in her HOA, volunteering in the schools, previously serving two terms on the Haymarket Town Council and several years on the ARB as well as being a founding member of The Haymarket Historic Commission and the Haymarket Regional Food Pantry.

-I would like to see the town move forward without destroying its history.
+Goals: I would like to see the town move forward without destroying its history.
 Just because a building is “old”, does not mean that it cannot be useful.
 It is extremely important to be able to think outside the box when it comes to development in a small town as well as merge the old and new.
 Representing the needs of the residents and listening what they have to say is of utmost importance to me.
 All things cannot be solved overnight, but if we all work together, we can make a difference and continue growing our small town into a destination and place all want to live and be a part of.

-Connor Leake, Council Member,
+Connor Leake, Council Member

-Planning Commission & ARB Liaison
+Steve Shannon, Council Member, Planning Commission Liaison

-John Cole, Council Member
+Robert Day, Council Member